VarunSAthreya/flutter_workshop/README.md

     -   Docs for `Slidable` package can be found [here](https://pub.dev/documentation/flutter_slidable/latest/)
     -   With `update` and `delete` features to the `_notes` list ie. `_notes[index] = <Updated Note>` and `_notes.removeAt(index);` respectively.
     -   (Note: I have modified the `addNote` function to `_addUpdateNote` with optional parameters to update the note.)
-    -   After this the `ListTile` with `Slidable` as a parent widget will look like this: [home.dart](https://github.com/VarunSAthreya/flutter_workshop/blob/basic/lib/screens/home.dart)
+    -   After this, the `ListTile` with `Slidable` as a parent widget will look like this: [home.dart](https://github.com/VarunSAthreya/flutter_workshop/blob/basic/lib/screens/home.dart)
         ```dart
             Slidable(
             actionPane: SlidableDrawerActionPane(),